 First, shape your Japanese fried rice onto a rounded or oval shape on a separate plate.

-Without flipping them, gently scramble the egg mix to form gentle curds.
+Without flipping it, gently scramble the egg mix to form curds.

 A beloved yoshoku dish where Japanese fried rice meets its match of a fluffy egg omelette, omurice is an easy and delicious dish to make at home!
-With this easy to omurice recipe you can whip one up at home anytime.
+With this easy-to-follow omurice recipe you can whip one up at home anytime.